Checkmarx/JS-SCP/src/system-configuration/README.md

 ====================

 ## Updates

 Keeping things updated is key in security.
 So, with that in mind, developers should keep JavaScript framework updated to the latest version as well as external packages and frameworks used by the web application.

-In order to help developers to keep updated their packages, some tools such as [Node Security Platform] [1] (`nsp`) to identify known vulnerabilities.
+In order to help developers to keep their packages updated, some tools such as [Node Security Platform][1] (`nsp`) will help to identify known vulnerabilities.

 ## Directory listings